 Fiscal Sponsor of Himawari-kai

 IIBA sponsors Himawari-kai, a nonprofit organization that serves the needs of Japanese community in the Bay Area through education, social, and philanthropic activities.
-The International Institute has supported Himawari-kai since its founding in 1971.
+The Immigration Institute has supported Himawari-kai since its founding in 1971.
 The organization "constructs mutually supportive relationships between members and surrounding communities."
 IIBA is proud to sponsor Himawari-kai.